-Rename is a term used to describe the process of changing the name of an object.
+Rename is a changing the name of an object.
 For example, you could rename a file called "12345.txt" on a computer to "book.txt" so it can be identified without having to open and read its contents.

 In the animated picture, you'll see an example of how the file "logo.png" is renamed to "example.png" in Microsoft Windows.
 The file is right-clicked, then the rename option is selected from the context menu which appears.

 How to rename a file from the command line

 There are many ways to rename a file from a command line, and the command used depends on what command line you're using.

 - See ren and rename command for renaming in the Windows command line (DOS).

 - See the Linux mv command and rename command for renaming a file in Linux and in the macOS Terminal.

 How to rename a picture, folder, or another object

 Almost any object (e.g., document, folder, picture, or tab) with a name can be renamed.
 From a Graphical User Interface (GUI) like Microsoft Windows, you can rename by right-clicking the name and choosing the Rename option.
 If you are trying to rename from a command line, use one of the commands mentioned earlier.